 ‘Agreement’ means a formal written legal agreement or contract for the supply of goods, services, equipment or construction.

-‘Award’ means a bid is formally accepted by the City and has obtained the required approval as defined in Section 8.5 and Schedule “A”.
-An award may be executed by the issuance of a Purchase Order, Contract Record or formal Agreement.
+‘Award’ means the City and has obtained the required approval as defined in Section 8.5 and Schedule “A” to officially enter into a Purchase Order, Contract Record or formal Agreement with a selected supplier.

 ‘Best Value’ means the optimal balance of performance and cost determined in accordance with a pre-defined evaluation plan.
 Best value may include a time horizon that reflects the overall life cycle of a given asset.